Lou Christie: Later career: 1971–2025

 Christie was credited as special music collaborator on the movie Barcelona, released in 1994.
 He and Mark Suozzo wrote a song, "Breakin' Up", which Christie performed and which was included in the soundtrack album for the film.

 In 1997, Christie recorded his first all-new album since the 1970s, entitled Pledging My Love and produced by Alan Grossman & Jimm Mosher of Hit Music Studio in Spencer, North Carolina.
 Billboard labeled this new album "Most Impressive Comeback" album.
 Most of it was penned by Christie, presented in a contemporary manner, and included the songs "What Happened to the Nights", "Techno Pop" (a diatribe about the loss of communication in our lives), and "I Sure Fell in Love" and covers of the Critters' "Mr. Dieingly Sad" and Johnny Ace's title tune.
 Cub Koda said it was "loaded with AOR hits".

 In 2004, Christie released his first concert album, Greatest Hits Live From The Bottom Line, which featured studio recording "Christmas In New York" as a bonus track.
-In addition to the occasional new release, Christie remains a concert act on the oldies circuit in the US and UK.
-He has also hosted a series of programs on SiriusXM radio for the 1960s channel.
+In addition to the occasional new release, Christie remained a concert act on the oldies circuit in the U.S. and UK.
+He also hosted a series of programs on SiriusXM radio for the 1960s channel.
 In 2015, Christie released his first new recording in several years, entitled "Drive In Dreams", written by Gregory Scharpf, who is a former member of Sweet Breeze, the Pittsburgh-based band that Christie signed to their first recording contract.
 His next release was 2016's "When You Were Young", also penned by Scharpf.
+In December 2021 Lou Christie released "Love Goes On Forever" written with Jimmy Cunningham.
+In March 2022 "Luv Attack" followed, also written with Jimmy Cunningham.
+Groove N Jams published a favorable review of "Luv Attack" writing, "The way Christie drops alien processing into the mix feels as sharp and strange and thrilling as anything he did in the 60s."

+Christie succeeded Bobby Rydell as a member of the supergroup Dick Fox's Golden Boys (also featuring 1950s teen idols Frankie Avalon and Fabian) after Rydell's death in 2022.
+Christie maintained the ability to sing falsetto well into his 70s, which made him a popular act on the oldies circuit.

+Christie died from cancer in Pittsburgh, on June 18, 2025, at the age of 82.